aaronfagan/pushover-cli/README.md

 pushover --upgrade
 ```

-### Upgrade/Downgrade
+### Downgrade
-You can upgrade or downgrade to any release version by specifying the version number, like `v1.1.0`.
+You can downgrade to any previous release version by specifying the version number, like `v1.1.0`.
+For a complete list of available versions, see [here](https://github.com/aaronfagan/pushover-cli/releases).
 ```
 pushover --upgrade v1.1.0
 ```